xzhnshng/xzhnshng/README.md

 From March 2020 to April 2021, I worked at Bytedance as an SDE intern: developed Tiktok & Vigo applications and platform product server, and contributed to React component library.
 During May to August 2021, I worked as a software engineer intern at eBay: develped SellerHub (Java, SpringBoot) and analysize data with big data tools like Hadoop, ClickHouse and Spark.

-I am currently enrolled in 21fall semester in Duke University, Durham, NC.
+I will graduate from Duke University in May 2022 and go to Seattle!